(See also Overview of Congenital Cardiovascular Anomalies.)

 Pulmonary blood flow is decreased, the right ventricle hypertrophies, and unoxygenated blood enters the aorta via the VSD.

 Manifestations depend on the degree of right ventricle outflow obstruction; severely affected neonates have marked cyanosis, dyspnea with feeding, poor weight gain, and a harsh grade 3 to 5/6 systolic ejection murmur.
+The murmur comes from the pulmonary stenosis; the VSD shunt is silent.

 Give neonates with severe cyanosis an infusion of prostaglandin E1 to open the ductus arteriosus.